Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ### Code

-When searching for observations with a specific code then the query can be constructed using different combinations of the code system and the code value.
+When searching for `Observations` with a specific code then the query can be constructed using different combinations of the code system and the code value.

 ```http
 GET /Observation?patient=[value]&code=[code]